 Checking your stats¶

-You can check the total disk read and write of your past jobs using:
+You can also check the total disk read and write of your past jobs using:

 # All your recent jobs: sacct -o jobid%10,user%8,jobname%10,NodeList,MaxDiskRead,MaxDiskWrite -u $USER # A single jobid sacct -o jobid%10,user%8,jobname%10,NodeList,MaxDiskRead,MaxDiskWrite -j $jobid